ndovro/MMR/README.md

 ### Preprocess CCLE Data
 - Use `ccle_data.R` to normalize CCLE RNA-seq data, map genes, and identify tissue-specific expression patterns.
 - **Outputs**: `ccle_tpm_quantiles.csv`, `ccle_tpm_site.csv`.
-- This File is required for Figure 1 and Supplementary
+- This File is required for Figure 1 and Supplementary Figure 1
+- Figure 1.
+Microbial Metabolite Receptor (MMR) expression in the Cancer Cell Line Encyclopedia (CCLE) dataset.
+A) MMR with the highest expression per tissue-specific cell line B) MMRs summarized by their ligand showing which tissue-specific cell line those are highly expressed in.

 ### Pan-Cancer Analysis
 - Use `recount3_expression.R` to analyze TCGA data, identify differentially expressed genes, and annotate results.